aragilar/dnd-flask/data/documentation/personality.md

 Your DM can choose to give you inspiration for a variety of reasons.
 Typically, DMs award it when you play out your personality traits, give in to the drawbacks presented by a flaw or bond, and otherwise portray your character in a compelling way.
 Your DM will tell you how you can earn inspiration in the game.

-You either have inspiration or you don't - you can't stockpile multiple "inspirations" for later use.
+You either have inspiration or you don't---you can't stockpile multiple "inspirations" for later use.

 ### Using Inspiration